bbauska/UofM-AdvStyling/readme.md

 at the material, playing with it and then doing it all over again, to really get a good understanding of how this works.

-I\'m hoping that you\'ll follow along with me.
-We\'ll do an example in one of the next modules, and then you come back and you read this material again, and see if it\'s starting to really make sense.
+I&apos;m hoping that you&apos;ll follow along with me.
+We&apos;ll do an example in one of the next modules, and then you come back and you read this material again, and see if it&apos;s starting to really make sense.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 227.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->